Pop UP art uses skills in geometry & origami while using cutting tools on various papers to design & animate paper.

 - glossy & matt finished photo paper

-- art coloured heavyweight 65lb. paper by Strathmore
+- art colored heavyweight 65lb. paper by Strathmore

 - E6000 Flexible & paintable transparent glue